WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 +++
 {{< katex >}}

-One of my many interests is in understanding how programming languages are designed and implemented.
-This includes learning about the different parsing techniques[^Parsing] used to parse expressions in programming languages.
+One of my many interests is understanding how programming languages are designed and implemented, including learning about the different parsing techniques[^Parsing] used to parse expressions in programming languages.
-One such parsing technique that I am highly fond of is the **pratt parsing technique**.
+One such parsing technique that I am highly fond of is the **Pratt parsing technique**.

-In this post, I will explore the Pratt parsing technique and how it is used.
-I will also compare it with other parsing techniques such as **recursive descent parsing** and **precedence climbing**.
+In this post, I will explore the Pratt parsing technique and its usage, explain the algorithm via an example implementation in Rust, and compare it with other methods, such as **recursive** descent parsing** and **precedence climbing**.

 ## Introduction

-The Pratt parsing technique is a **top-down operator precedence parsing technique**[^OperatorPrecedenceParsing] that is used to parse complex expressions with operators in **context-free**[^ContextFreeLanguage] **formal grammars**[^FormalGrammar] such as programming languages.
+The Pratt parsing technique is a **top-down operator precedence parsing technique**[^OperatorPrecedenceParsing] used to parse complex expressions with operators in **context-free**[^ContextFreeLanguage] **formal grammars**[^FormalGrammar] such as programming languages.
-It is an extension of the **recursive descent parsing** technique that can handle both operator **precedence**[^OperatorPrecedence] and **associativity**[^Associativity] in a simple and efficient manner.
+It is an extension of the **recursive descent parsing** technique that can handle both operator **precedence**[^OperatorPrecedence] and **associativity**[^Associativity] efficiently.
-This extended technique was introduced by **Vaughan Pratt**[^Pratt] in 1973.
+**Vaughan Pratt**[^Pratt] introduced the extended technique in 1973.
-The main advantage of the Pratt parsing technique is therefore:
+The main advantages of Pratt parsing are therefore:

-- **Simplicity**: The Pratt parsing technique simplifies handling operators with different precedence levels and associativity rules without the need for complex parsing tables.
+- **Simplicity**: The Pratt parsing technique simplifies handling operators with different precedence levels and associativity rules without the need for complex parsing tables, data structures, or algorithms.
-- **Efficiency**: The Pratt parsing technique is efficient and can handle complex expressions in a single pass with minimal overhead, making it suitable for real-time applications.
+- **Efficiency**: The Pratt parsing technique can handle complex expressions in a single pass with minimal overhead, making it suitable for real-time applications.
-- **Flexibility**: The Pratt parsing technique is flexible and can be extended to handle new operators and precedence levels easily.
-It is also easy to understand and implement.
+- **Flexibility**: The Pratt parsing technique is extendable to handle new operators.
+It is also easy to understand and implement in practice.
-- **Dynamism**: The Pratt parsing technique can be used to parse expressions with **dynamically changing operators** and precedence levels **at runtime**, making it suitable for interactive applications.
+- **Dynamism**: The Pratt parsing technique can parse expressions with **dynamically changing operators** and precedence levels **at runtime**, making it suitable for interactive applications.

 ### Expressions

-An expression is a sequence of operands and operators that can be evaluated to produce a value.
-For example, the expression `3 + 4 * 5` is a simple arithmetic expression that is equivalent to `(3 + (4 * 5))` in infix notation[^InfixNotation], and `(+ 3 (* 4 5))` in prefix notation (also known as **Polish notation**[^PolishNotation]).
+An expression is a sequence of operands and operators.
+For example, the arithmetic expression `3 + 4 * 5`, equivalent to `(3 + (4 * 5))` in infix notation[^InfixNotation], and `(+ 3 (* 4 5))` in prefix notation (also known as **Polish notation**[^PolishNotation]).
 Expressions can be simple or complex, and they can involve different types of operators, such as arithmetic operators (`+`, `-`, `*`, `/`), logical operators (`&&`, `||`, `!`), comparison operators (`==`, `!=`, `<`, `>`, `<=`, `>=`), and others.

 ### Humans vs. Computers

 As **humans**, we are used to reading and writing mathematical expressions in infix notation and often omit parentheses as ***we intuitively know the order of operations***.
-However, for a **computer** to be able to evaluate a mathematical expression in text-format, ***it needs to know the order of operations explicitly***.
+However, ***a computer must explicitly know the order of operations*** to evaluate a mathematical expression in text format.
-This is where parsing techniques like the Pratt parsing come into play.
+Therefore, parsing algorithms are essential for computers to understand how to parse expressions, and this is where techniques like Pratt parsing come into play.

 ## Algorithm

-The Pratt parsing algorithm is a **recursive descent parsing** algorithm that uses a table of operator precedence levels to parse expressions.
+The Pratt parsing algorithm is a **recursive descent** algorithm that uses a table of operator precedences, determining their evaluation order based on **precedence climbing**.
-The algorithm is based on the idea of **precedence climbing**, where operators are assigned a precedence level that determines the order in which they are evaluated.

 > For the sake of simplicity, let's suppose we already have a tokenized expression returned by a lexer in the form of a list of **tokens**.
 This step is usually done in the **lexical analysis** phase of a compiler or interpreter.
 > **The implementation for the lexer is not shown here**, but it is assumed that the lexer provides a list of tokens that represent the input expression.